This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Fujifilm 35mm f/1.4 Lens – At a Glance

-Compatible with the Fujifilm X-Pro1 and X-series bodies, this lens is brilliant, producing a high-quality image with a robust small frame and I find it a joy to shoot with the Fujifilm XF 35mm 1.4 lens.
+Compatible with the Fujifilm X-Pro1 and X-series camera bodies, this lens is brilliant, producing high-quality images from a robust small frame.
+I have found it a joy to shoot with the Fujifilm XF 35mm 1.4 lens.

 But it also has some downsides which, depending on the type of photography you intend to use it for, may impact your decision.
 Here’s a brief overview of the pros and cons of the Fuji 35mm f/1.4 lens.